 As a maritime-focused plan, the MCAAP does not include GHG or air pollutant emissions associated with Seattle‐Tacoma International Airport (SEA Airport) administration, airlines, tenants, or ground transportation.
 SEA Airport creates its own separate plans and inventories to track and address these sources (learn more in the Sustainable Airport Master Plan).
 The MCAAP also excludes emissions from the Northwest Seaport Alliance’s (NWSA) container cargo operations, which includes port container trucks and container ships.
 Learn more about how NWSA will address emissions from these sources in the draft NWSA Northwest Ports Clean Air Strategy Implementation Plan.

 While the MCAAP provides detail and interim commitments for how the Port of Seattle will work toward the 2020 Strategy commitment to phase out maritime-related emissions by 2050, implementation of specific projects will continue to be defined by ongoing engagement with near-port communities, government agencies, and maritime industries.
-The MCAAP is currently undergoing review with community partners and is set ot be adopted in late 2021.

 Port of Seattle's Maritime Emissions